John Goodman: 1980–1999: Film roles and Roseanne

-1990s

-Goodman first worked with the Coen Brothers on Raising Arizona (1987).
-He would go on to appear in their films Barton Fink (1991), The Big Lebowski (1998), O Brother, Where Art Thou?
+Goodman first worked with the Coen brothers on Raising Arizona (1987).
+He went on to appear in their films Barton Fink (1991), The Big Lebowski (1998), O Brother, Where Art Thou?
 (2000), and Inside Llewyn Davis (2013).
 Only Steve Buscemi has appeared in more Coen works (six films), though Frances McDormand and Jon Polito have also appeared in five of their films.

-He worked with Steven Spielberg on Always (1989), Arachnophobia (1990) and as Fred Flintstone in The Flintstones (1994).
+He worked with Steven Spielberg on Always (1989) and had a supporting role in Arachnophobia (1990).
+In 1993, he starred as a William Castle-type filmmaker in Matinee opposite Cathy Moriarty, and in 1994 as Fred Flintstone in The Flintstones.
+Other films included King Ralph (1991), The Babe (1992), Fallen (1998), Blues Brothers 2000 (1998), and Bringing Out the Dead (1999).

+2000–2009: Established star

 Goodman had guest roles on the Aaron Sorkin television dramas The West Wing and Studio 60 on the Sunset Strip.
-In the former he appeared in four episodes, playing Speaker of the House and eventual acting president Glen Allen Walken.
-In the latter, he appeared as Pahrump, Nevada Judge Robert Bebe, earning a 2007 Emmy for Outstanding Guest Actor – Drama Series for his performance.
+In the former, he appeared in four episodes, playing Speaker of the House and eventual acting president Glen Allen Walken.
+In the latter, Goodman appeared as Pahrump, Nevada Judge Robert Bebe, earning a 2007 Emmy for Outstanding Guest Actor – Drama Series for his performance.